crpiano/pianolessonszurich.github.io/_services/lessonsinzurich.md

 * Benefit from the better academic results, the memory improvement, or the increased self-esteem that learning an instrument provides.
 * Prepare for tests.

-> Get a follow-up email after the lesson with lesson notes and tips for practicing
+> You will get a follow-up email after the lesson with lesson notes and tips for practicing.

 ## Reviews